 - Black & white rainbow template to record the final rainbow poem

-When you join the Rock Your Homeschool community by clicking on the image below, you’ll receive this printable pack in a PDF download in an email, along with a super secret password that opens the library to all RYHS freebies.
+When you join the Rock Your Homeschool community by tapping on the image below, you’ll receive this printable pack in a PDF file in an email, along with a super secret password that opens the library to all RYHS freebies.

-In addition to your freebies, you’ll be added to our email list and I’ll update you with ways to have easy fun with kids plus instant downloads to all new freebies.
+In addition to your freebies, you’ll be added to our email list and I will update you with ways to have creative and easy ways to make life and learning fun.